JonathanLoscalzo/pandaset-scale-challenge/README.md

 - [x] **Functionality**: Does the application fulfill the primary requirements?
   - OK: Cuboids and Points are being rendered correctly
-  - ?: They don't look in the correct axis, they look rotated
+  - (?): They don't look in the correct axis, they look rotated (it is a camera problem more than data)

 - [x] **Code Quality**: Is the code well-organized, easy to read, and follows best practices?
   - OK: it doesn't need a whole big folder structure, the current codebase looks similar to: